NethServer/docs/administrator-manual/en/webtop4.rst

 **Please read all directions before importing any data to ensure import is successful**

-Migration of Calendar and Address book data from SOGo to Webop can be accomplished by using the following scripts, and following the steps listed below:
+Migration of Calendar and Address book data from SOGo to WebTop can be accomplished by using the following scripts, and following the steps listed below:

 * Calendars: :file:`/usr/share/webtop/doc/sogo2webtop_cal.php`
 * Address books: :file:`/usr/share/webtop/doc/sogo2webtop_card.php`